pombreda/graphkit/README.md

 interpreter to get the information about a project's source code that's necessary to do their job (such as autocompletion, jump-to-definition, documentation lookup, or dependency tracking).
-That means it's hard to write dev tools and they are often buggy and limited, especially for dynamic languages.
+That means it's hard to write dev tools and they are often brittle and limited, especially for dynamic languages.

 **The solution:** GraphKit's goal is to provide a high-quality, standardized source analyzer for every popular language.
 Dev tools can get the information